RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

-Imaging Instructions: 3.5” and 5.25” Floppy Disks
+Imaging Instructions: 3 1/2 Inch and 5 1/4 Inch Floppy Disks
 =================================================

-3.5" and 5.25" floppy disks need to be imaged using KryoFlux, a USB-based forensic floppy controller and the accompanying software.
+3 1/2 inch and 5 1/4 inch floppy disks need to be imaged using KryoFlux, a USB-based forensic floppy controller and the accompanying software.
 The following describes how to create disk images using KryoFlux.